-- (1) Nature of Significance Tests Subsection 8.3(2) of the Instrument sets out the required significance tests for determining whether an acquisition of a business by a reporting issuer is a "significant acquisition".
-The first test measures the assets of the acquired business against the assets of the reporting issuer.
-The second test measures the reporting issuer's investments in and advances to the acquired business against the assets of the reporting test measures the specified profit or loss of the acquired business against the specified profit or loss of the reporting issuer.
-If any one of these three tests is satisfied at the prescribed level, the acquisition is considered "significant" to the reporting issuer.
+(1) Application of Significance Tests Subsection 8.3(2) of the Instrument sets out the required significance tests for determining whether an acquisition of a business by a reporting issuer is a "significant acquisition".
+The application of the significance tests depends on the status of the reporting issuer such that:

+- (a) if the reporting is not a venture issuer, an acquisition is significant if it satisfies two or more of the significance tests at a 30% threshold; or - (b) if the reporting issuer is a venture issuer, an acquisition is significant if it satisfies either of the asset or investment test at a 100% threshold.

 The test must be applied as at the acquisition date using the most recent audited annual financial statements of the reporting issuer and the business.

-These tests are similar to requirements of the SEC and provide issuers with certainty that if an acquisition is not significant at the acquisition date, then no business acquisition report will be required to be filed. - (2) Business Using Accounting Principles Other Than Those Used by the Reporting Issuer Subsection 8.3(13) of the Instrument provides that, for the purposes of calculating the significance tests, the amounts used for the business or related businesses must, subject to subsection 8.3(13.1) of the Instrument, be based on the issuer's GAAP, and translated into the same presentation currency as that used in the reporting issuer's financial statements.
+lssuer - Subsection 8.3(13) of the Instrument provides that, for the purposes of calculating the significance tests, the amounts used for the business or related businesses must, subject to subsection 8.3(13.1) of the Instrument, be based on the issuer's GAAP, and translated into the same presentation currency as that used in the reporting issuer's financial statements.
 This means that in some cases the amounts must be converted to the issuer's GAAP and translated into the same presentation currency as that used in the reporting issuer's financial statements.